coffeedoc/codo/README.md

 available tags.
 Most tags are self-explaining and the one that aren't are described afterwards in more detail.

 Tags can take multiple lines, just indent subsequent lines by two spaces.
 It's also possible to use [CoffeeScript block comments](http://coffeescript.org/#strings) instead of the normal comments.
+If you solely use block comments, you may want to use the `--cautious` flag to disable the internal comment conversion.

 ### Overview